HazelTheWitch/phixiv/GOODBYE.md

 # Regarding Phixiv

+**UPDATE: hosting has been transfered and the repo going forward can be visited at https://github.com/thelaao/phixiv**

 I will be discontinuing service to phixiv on December 30, 2023.

 This project has become a bit too much for me, the hosting costs are too much to justify for a side project.